DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 Stays of proceedings

 A stay imposes a halt on the proceedings.
-To have the stay lifted you will have to make a formal application to the court on form N244, and pay a fee that you cannot recover from the debtor.
+To have a stay lifted you will have to make a formal application to the court on form N244, and pay a fee that you cannot recover from the defendant.